 Several characteristics of piezoelectric voltage amplifiers must be considered for this application.
-To utilize the full stroke of the piezoelectric actuator, the voltage output should range between -20 and $150\,V$.
-The amplifier should accept an analog input voltage, preferably in the range of -10 to $10\,V$, as this is standard for most DACs.
+To take advantage of the full stroke of the piezoelectric actuator, the voltage output should range between -20 and $150\,V$ .
+The amplifier should accept an analog input voltage, preferably in the range of -10 to $10\,V$ , as this is standard for most DACs.